Own-Data-Privateer/hoardy-mail/README.md

 Specifying `--folder` multiple times will perform the specified action on all specified folders.

-Message search filters are connected by logical "AND"s so `--from "github.com" --not-from "notifications@github.com"` will act on messages from "github.com" but not from "notifications@github.com".
+Message search filters are connected by logical "AND"s so, e.g., `--from "github.com" --not-from "notifications@github.com"` will act on messages which have a `From:` header with `github.com` but without `notifications@github.com` as substrings.

 Also note that `fetch` and `delete` subcommands act on `--seen` messages by default.